Tulane University Logo

 The Tulane University of Louisiana is a higher education institution in New Orleans, one of the best in the United States.
 Shortly after its establishment in 1834, it was a public institution called the Medical College of Louisiana.
 But in 1884, control of the educational institution passed to the Tulane Educational Fund, created thanks to the donations of businessman Paul Tulane.
 It was then that Tulane University received its current name.

-Seal
+The Seal

 Tulane University Seal Logo

 In the red quarters, light gray crescents are depicted, which are directed “horns” upwards and are complemented by small five-pointed stars of yellow color on the right and left.
-These signs were taken from the coat of arms of Jean-Baptiste Le Moyne de Bienville – the man who founded New Orleans.
+These signs were taken from the coat of arms of Jean-Baptiste Le Moyne de Bienville, the man who founded New Orleans.
 The red-gray stripe, drawn directly above the shield, symbolizes the famous cloak of Bienville.
-In the black segments, there are gray towers – three in each part.
+In the black segments, there are three gray towers in each part.
 They are borrowed from the coat of arms of the French city of Tours, where Sieur de Bienville was born.

 On the folded cloak sits a light-brown pelican.
 It is in the nest, along with three chicks.
 This bird is the official symbol of Louisiana and is depicted on the state seal.
-According to legend, it pecks at its breast to feed its young with its own blood.
+According to legend, it pecks at its breast to feed its young with its blood.
 The image of the mother pelican embodies Christian mercy and reflects the motto “non sibi, sed suis,” written on a white ribbon in the lower half of the seal.

 Font and Colors